Introduction

 The Role of Backerboard

-• Using a backer board as part of the tile installation can significantly impact the overall thickness of the floor.
-Backerboards provide a stable and level surface for tile installation, which is essential for longevity and performance, especially in areas prone to moisture.
+- Using a backer board during tile installation can really change the overall thickness of your floor.
+Backer boards provide a stable and level base for the tiles, which is especially important in areas that might get wet to ensure they last a long time.

 Subfloor Preparation and Materials